 Hogg’s ascension to the Scottish senior squad came as no surprise.
 Previously in the academy of the now defunct Border Reivers, Hogg signed for Glasgow Warriors, for whom he made his debut in February 2011.
 He is a former captain of the Scotland U-18’s and has also represented the Scotland U-20s in their 2011 Junior World Championship campaign.

-Hogg has the genuine gas and open field running that makes it almost impossible to shut him down.
+Hogg has the genuine gas and open field running skills which make it almost impossible to shut him down.
 After impressing in the 2013 6 Nations, the young Scotsman was selected to tour Australia with the British and Irish Lions.

-Having been selected in the 31-man squad, Hogg played in all five of Scotland's matches at the 2015 Rugby World Cup, in which they were eliminated at the Quarter-Final stage by Australia after a controversial decision by referee Craig Joubert which has since been declared by the WRU to be the wrong decision.
+Having been selected in the 31-man squad, he played in all five of Scotland's matches at the 2015 Rugby World Cup, in which they were eliminated in the Quarter-Final stage by Australia after a controversial decision by referee Craig Joubert which has since been declared by the WRU to be the wrong decision.

 In January 2017, he was included in Scotland's squad to compete in the 2017 Six Nations tournament.